ITSupportscripts/Windows-11-IT-Maintenance-script/README.md

 ---

+## License

+Internal use / organizational use.
+No warranty is expressed or implied.

+---

 ## Disclaimer

 This script is provided “as-is” without warranty.
 Use at your own risk.
-Always test in a controlled environment before deploying broadly, especially the **Recovery maintenance** option.
+Always test in a controlled environment before use.

 ---